Staff Guide

 To ensure that there are never things actively preventing a person from stepping away from staff, all staff members need to identify when there are actions only they are capable of performing and come up with a strategy to either:

-The team should always have enough staff members to make sure every task has at least one primary member.
-In addition, each task should have at least one secondary, preferably more in both cases.
+The team should always have enough staff members to make sure every task has at least one member of staff who is available to act on it in a timely manner.
+Preferably there will be at least two.
 It’s up to the team to recognize when there is a need and fill those needs appropriately.
-On the same point, to avoid the “too many cooks” problem, there should always be fewer than ten staff members at one time.
+It’s up to the team to recognize when there is a need and fill those needs appropriately.

 If there is ever a need for ten or more members, splitting the team into multiple sub-teams might be a good solution.